 Long-Term: Cardiac rehabilitation Promotes heart health and quality of life for a long period of time.

-Some of the cardiology treatments in India range from 1600 USD to 36,000 USD.
-The cost can vary according to the condition of the patient and the types of heart disease of the heart.
+Some of the cardiology treatments in India range from ₹ 2,50,000 to ₹ 4,90,000 The cost can vary according to the condition of the patient and the types of heart disease.
 The cost can also vary according to the experience of the cardiologist.

 Some of the systems that are associated with cardiology are as follow: